hsaunders0788/gameontext.github.io/_posts/2017-07-18-room-on-a-chip.md

 That leaves `processCommand`, which basically takes the input from the user, uses the Arduino String library to lowercase it, and compares it against a fixed set of expected commands, like `/look` or `/go` and then sends the appropriate response back.

-Yes, the source code snippets have kind of stopped here ;-p You can view the full project over at https://github.com/gameontext/esp8266-room/ .. but it's worth covering a few more of the important methods before we're done here.
+Yes, the source code snippets have kind of stopped here ;-p You can view the full project [on GitHub](https://github.com/gameontext/esp8266-room/), but it's worth covering a few more of the important methods before we're done here.

 Most messages are chat type messages, or text destined for the player, or other players in the room.
 For those we use a utility method called `sendMessageToRoom`.
 It performs a little string manipulation, then uses ArduinoJson to build up the JSON object expected by the game protocol.
 The object is serialized out into a buffer, which is then sent to the websocket of the user, or broadcast to all websockets, depending on if the message is just for the user, or for everyone.
 See `sendMessageToRoom` for more.